thakura1/cs4241-final-project-group11/README.md

 Description:

-We craeted a website where users can play snake.
+We created a website where users can play snake.
 The main game follows using arrow keys or WASD to move a tiny snake within a bounded box.
 Apples will appear in random sections of the area.
 The snake must eat these apples to grow.
 However, the snake can not hit any bounds of the area, any walls, or itself.
 The more fruits a player's snake eats (and thus the longer they survive), the more points a user gains and the harder the game gets (faster snake).
 The game also features fun colors and sound effects from Tailwind and Web Audio API.
 Additionally, there is a community aspect to our snake game.
 Users can login through their github accounts or an email to participate in the community!
 They can then create and upload their own game maps for others to play.
 Additionally they can try to get a highscore and get their username up on a map's leaderboard.